PIpeIQ/pipeiq-framework/README.md

 ---

 ## Contributing
-We welcome contributions from protocol developers, cryptographers, and AI researchers.
+We welcome contributions from framework developers, cryptographers, and AI researchers.
 To get started:

 1. Fork this repository
 2. Read the [CONTRIBUTING.md](CONTRIBUTING.md) guide